-The system assigns extension 200 to the first Deskset that joins the network.
+The system assigns the first Deskset to join the network as extension 200.
 At this point you can use the Dial Plan Settings page in the WebUI to set a different first digit for extension numbers for Desksets that will be connected to the network.
 The WebUI calls this the Default Phone Extension Prefix.
-If you want to use four-digit extension numbers, you should also change the number of digits from three to four at this point.
+If desired, you should also change the number of digits from three to four at this point.